“Just like access to food, clean

 Each hospital bed creates between 0.75 and 3kg of waste per day.
 This waste needs specific handling and management because of the sanitary risks of transmission of viruses and pathogens.
 Today, 90% of this waste is dumped with general waste, ending in landfills, or rivers.

 A well documented issue reaching alarming proportions.
 Affecting natural and urban areas alike, ecosystems and disrupting sanitation system.
 Plastic pollution is seeing some recycling efforts on PET bottles.
-But the main issue of HDPE, commonly found in plastic bags, remains untouched, and critical.
+But the main issue of all other plastics, especially bags and food packaging, remains untouched, and critical.

 An environmental solution designed

 Our motto: GREEN.NOW

 We’re a lot more than just picking up trash.
 Our commitment is to preserve Indonesia’s environment for the community, and its future generations.
 The backbone of our daily operations carries this message of social and environmental stewardship.
 With innovation on the front line, KLIN aims to become a key player in Indonesia’s environmental sustainability.

 Creating a measurable difference

 Commoditizing plastics creates new income opportunities and an economy for local populations, and shift mindsets towards sustainable reflexes

 Up to 5600+ tons of medical waste incinerated per year prevents risk of diseases and contamination.